 Recently I have bought cranberry glassware online on eBay and on Etsy.
-The prices can vary because obviously the sellers likely pall paid a different price for the glasses.
+The prices can vary because obviously, the sellers likely all paid a different price for the glasses.
 I have paid as low as $5 a glass and as high as $15.

 Just be sure and check to see if there are any chips.
 It’s important to know what you are buying.
 Of course, also check the shipping costs.

 Most of the glasses for sale are vintage cranberry.
 But there are a few newer glasses.
 It’s not too hard to tell the difference, and most sellers state if it is new or old.

 I don’t suggest that you get too caught up in patterns and age and color.
 Just buy what you love.